WSU-kduncan/f24cicd-honeypint/README-CI.md

 ## Part 1 - Docker-ize It

 ### Overview
 In this project, I am tasked to utilize Docker/DockerHub to create and develop a container that runs a given `angular-bird` application.
 I am also tasked with connecting this GitHub repository to a repository in DockerHub, and interacting with the two in order to edit the container and otherwise.
 This repository will also describe using GitHub Actions.
 Finally, I will identify how these tools interact with each other through diagramming.
-The diagram which describes how everything connects together can be found below.
+The diagram which describes how everything connects together can be found below (the diagram itself is Part 3 of this Project).
 #### CI Project Diagram
 ![CIDiagram]()
 ### Application Containerization